c-kloukinas/XCD2Promela/README.md

 # OK, so what's this project all about?

-The purpose of this project is to create a *new* compiler for the translation to the model-checker [Spin's](https://spinroot.com/) ProMeLa language, that is more modular than the original compiler and [easier](#easier) to understand.
+The purpose of this project is to create a *new* compiler for the translation to the model-checker [Spin's](https://spinroot.com/) ProMeLa language, that is more modular [^easier] than the original compiler and [^easier] to understand.
 Hopefully once that is achieved it'll be easier to make changes to the language/translation/etc.

-## Notes:
-### Easier?
+[^chop-chop]: chop-chop!

-"more modular"/"easier to understand" does *not* mean "modular"/"easy to understand" - I'm sure that the code could be improved.
+[^easier]: "more modular"/"easier to understand" does *not* mean "modular"/"easy to understand" - I'm sure that the code could be improved.